nacx/kahuna/README.md

 This project is a Jython client for the Abiquo Cloud Platform API, using Jython as a wrapper to the [Official Java client](https://github.com/abiquo/jclouds-abiquo).

-To understand the code and adapt it to your needs, you may want to take a look at the Official Java client project page:
+To understand the code and adapt it to your needs, you may want to take a look at the official Java client project page:

  * [jclouds-abiquo Source code](https://github.com/abiquo/jclouds-abiquo)
  * [jclouds-abiquo Documentation](https://github.com/abiquo/jclouds-abiquo/wiki)